kulics/koral/README.md

 This is the main source code repository for Lite.
 It contains the compiler, and documentation.

 ## Key Features
-- Easy to distinguish, modern grammar.
+- The moderm gramar, which is easy to distinguish.
 - Automatic memory management.
 - Generic.
 - Multi-paradigm programming.